In Times Like These—Hope, Through Faith & Prayer

 “Therefore my heart is glad, and my glory rejoiceth: my flesh also shall rest in hope.”
 (Psalms 16:9)

-As a nation, we have just gone through another school massacre.
+As a nation, we have gone through some of the most torturous times any of us have ever lived through, and many of those who began this journey with us, did not make it through.
 Once again our hearts are heavy with grief.
-It was Connecticut this time, but it felt like it was next door.
-We're praying as we're mourning for the loss of the innocent, the beautiful and the beloved.
-And we're praying for love to touch the hearts of those who are disturbed, who don't know how to seek help, or where to discover hope.
+We're praying as we're mourning for the loss of thousands, some we knew, some we did not know, some who were our loved ones.
+The innocent, the beautiful, and the beloved.
+And we're praying for love to touch the hearts of those who are touched by COVID-19, who don't know how to seek help, or where to discover hope.
 We may never understand the why, but we know that even though hope is sometimes hard to find, that still, we must have hope.

 If you have faith, hope is never far away.
 Because of faith, you can always find hope through prayer.
-When you believe in the promises of God, faith will lead you to the discovery of all the hope you need.
+I trust God, and that helps me to believe that when you believe in the promises of God, faith will lead you to the discovery of all the hope you need.
 Even though it must, at times, be replenished, renewed, or rediscovered, hope is always just a prayer away.

 But what is hope?
 God's Instruction Manual says it begins with waiting in patience for that we see not.
 The Bible speaks of hope in Roman 8:24-27:

 “For we are saved by hope: but hope that is seen is not hope: for what a man seeth, why doth he yet hope for?
 But if we hope for that we see not, then do we with patience wait for it.
 Likewise the Spirit also helpeth our infirmities: for we know not what we should pray for as we ought: but the Spirit itself maketh intercession for us with groanings which cannot be uttered.
 And he that searcheth the hearts knoweth what is the mind of the Spirit, because he maketh intercession for the saints according to the will of God.”

 We need Big Faith, and More Hope . . .